5 Myths Surrounding Bankruptcy

 While we secretly hope this is true for you, we hope it’s because you choose to never have a credit card again.
-The truth is, as this article has indicated so far, you’ll be given lots of opportunities to have a credit card after filing bankruptcy.
-Truthfully, credit cards are actually one of the best ways to build credit, and options for those post-bankruptcy do in fact exist.
+The truth is, as this article has indicated so far, you’ll be given lots of opportunities to have a credit card after filing for bankruptcy.
+Truthfully, credit cards are actually one of the best ways to build credit, and options for that post-bankruptcy do in fact exist.

 Credit cards that require an upfront security deposit, are called secured credit cards and have a lower barrier of entry but allow you to spend and rebuild credit just like any other kind of credit card.
 After you make consistent payments on a secured credit card, you will see your credit score increase and other credit opportunities arise.